Package insert / product label

-Safety and efficacy of quinidine in elderly patients has not been systematically studied.
+Safety and efficacy of quinidine in elderly patients have not been systematically studied.

-Safety and effectiveness of antiarrhythmic use in pediatric patients have not been established.
+Safety and effectiveness of antiarrhythmic use in children have not been established.

 Vomiting and diarrhea can occur as isolated reactions to therapeutic levels of quinidine, but they may also be the first signs of cinchonism, a syndrome that may also include tinnitus, reversible high-frequency hearing loss, deafness, vertigo, blurred vision, diplopia, photophobia, headache, confusion, and delirium.
 Cinchonism is most often a sign of chronic quinidine toxicity, but it may appear in sensitive patients after a single moderate dose.

 A few cases of hepatotoxicity, including granulomatous hepatitis, have been reported in patients receiving quinidine.
 All of these have appeared during the first few weeks of therapy, and most (not all) have remitted once quinidine was withdrawn.